AlayaCare/goliac/docs/installation.md

 ## 1. Creating the Goliac GitHub App

+Note: if you want an more restricted Github app, see [Security hardening](./security.md#security-hardening)

 In GitHub
 - Register new GitHub App
   - in your profile settings, go to `Developer settings`/`GitHub Apps`